8n8/trumat/README.md

 Developer dependencies are:

+- TinyCC, available from https://repo.or.cz/tinycc.git, because it's fast for running the tests
 - `clang` because it has the best address and memory sanitisers
 - `elm-format` for generating test cases
 - `gdb` for debugging